 For Fairport Convention, convincing Sandy Denny to join the band was akin to a decent mid-table football team somehow landing the most prolific goalscorer in the league.
-Fairport’s self-titled first album, on which vocals were handled by Iain Matthews and Judy Dyble, is so wet it beggars belief.
+Fairport’s self-titled first album, on which vocals were handled by Iain Matthews and Judy Dyble, is really quite wet.
 The players, particularly Richard Thompson, show flashes of their later brilliance, but it was a record made of undistinguished original material and white-bread covers, sung by two of the folk revival’s middling vocal talents.
 There’s little that gives a clue as to the leap they were about to make.

 In a field not short of remarkable singers, Denny remains the unchallengeable queen of English folk rock.
 That’s how good she was.
 And it was all there – the singing and the songwriting – in Fotheringay, the first song on Fairport’s second album, What We Did on Our Holidays.
 Hearing it must have stunned those who’d suffered through If (Stomp) or their reading of Jack o’ Diamonds on Fairport Convention.